luruk-hai/pushwave-client/README.md

 - The SDK retrieves the user’s Expo push token.
 If the user denies notification permission, no push will be delivered and the token may not be available depending on platform/permission.
 - On iOS, user permission is required to obtain a push token.
 - On Android, Expo handles permission/channel setup; if the user refuses, no push is delivered.
+- You still need to provide FCM credentials to Expo for Android push (standard Expo requirement).

 ---